JimLynx/fundpin/docs/TESTING.md

 #### Receive email confirmation of my donation payment

-- XXXXXXXXXX email not sent XXXXXXXXXXX
+- Emails are not being sent, and this has been added as a Known Issue to the README document.

 ### Site admin/superuser